sonots/fluent-plugin-keep-forward/README.md

 - keepforward

     `one` for keep forwarding all data to the one node.
+    `thread` for keep forwarding to the different node in each thread.
     `tag` for keep forwarding data with the same tag to the same node.
     Default is `one`.